Storage Technologies Overview

 For more information, see Data Duplication Overview

-A Scale-Out File Server lets you store server application data (such as Hyper-V virtual machine files) on file shares and obtain a similar level of reliability, availability, manageability, and high performance as you would expect from a storage area network without the complexity.
+Store server application data (such as Hyper-V virtual machine files) on file shares and get a similar level of reliability, availability, manageability, and high performance as you would expect from a storage area network without the complexity.
 All file shares are online on all nodes simultaneously.
 File shares associated with this type of clustered file server are called scale-out file shares.

 For more information, see Scale-Out File Server for Application Data Overview.